adnansirajrakin/IEEECCWC2025/README.md

 bash attack.sh

 ## ALL the results in the paper can be found in the results folder with network specifications and attack evolutions.

+To test the attack on a pre-trained model download 'vgg_rabnn.pkl' in models folder.
+Then run the following command:

+## targeted attack
+bash attack.sh

+## un-targeted attack
+bash attack_un.sh